Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Michigan and its opponents have gone over the current 51-point total in four of six games this season.
+- Michigan has combined with its opponents to put up more than 51 points in four of six games this season.

-- In 50% of Northwestern's games this season (3/6), the teams combined to score more than Saturday's over/under of 51.
+- In 50% of Northwestern's games this season (3/6), the teams combined to score more than Saturday's total of 51.

-- The combined points per game average of the two teams, 60.3, is 9.3 points above Saturday's over/under.
+- The combined points per game average of the two teams, 60.3, is 9.3 points more than Saturday's over/under.

 - These two squads combine to allow 39.3 points per game, 11.7 fewer than this contest's over/under.

-- The average total in Wolverines games this season is 52.2, 1.2 points more than Saturday's total of 51.
+- The average total in Wolverines games this season is 52.2, 1.2 points more than Saturday's over/under of 51.

-- The 51 over/under in this game is 3.5 points higher than the 47.5 average total in Wildcats games this season.
+- In 2021, games involving the Wildcats have averaged a total of 47.5 points, 3.5 fewer than this game's set over/under.

 Michigan Stats and Trends